pydio/pydio-doc-howto/auth_advanced_ldapad.md

 ### ADVANCED SETTINGS OF THE "LDAP/AD" AUTHENTIFICATION
-In this guide we will look at the specifics that Pydio offers when you're authentificating with an LDAP/AD server and give you examples to make it easier for you to use it.
+In this guide we will look at the specifics that Pydio offers when you're authentificating with an LDAP/AD server and give you examples to make it easier to use it.

 First and foremost you have enabled the LDAP Authentification and you **[binded your server](https://pydio.com/en/docs/v8/binding-ldapad-server)**, second you have basic knowledge of the **[Groups & Roles](https://pydio.com/en/docs/v8/inheritance-groups-and-users-roles)** feature.

 ### GROUP MAPPING
 [:image-popup:/authentication/auth_group_LDAP.png]

 As you can see the Group Schema is sort of self explanatory but dont worry i will go in details and give you an example to help you have an up and running Pydio with LDAP/AD authentification.

 + **Groups DN** : you can map groups with a Distinguished Names (you can add as many as you want)
 ```
 for example : OU=Sales,DC=Volvo,DC=COM